simoniz0r/Discord-Linux-Client-Issues/README.md

 # Common issues with the Discord client on Linux

-Discord will currently crash on start with linux distros that havr glibc with the clone3 instruction eg fedora 35.
-A workaround is to use `--no-sandbox`, disable hardware acceleration or use the flatpak
+Discord will currently crash on start with a trap exit code when glibc has the clone3 instruction due to their out of date electron build.
+Workarounds are to use `--no-sandbox`, disable hardware acceleration or use the flatpak

 ## List of Discord's dependencies on most popular distros